apache/fury-site/docs/guide/dart/schema-evolution.md

 If you add field IDs after payloads are already in production, existing stored messages won't have them and evolution won't work correctly.

+For an [external structural serializer](external-types.md), the local serializer declaration supplies the evolving schema and each declaration field must match the corresponding target property.

 ## What You Can Safely Change

 **Safe changes** (compatible on both sides):